dj-stripe/dj-stripe/docs/usage/creating_usage_record.md

 Usage records created using Djstripe's [`UsageRecord.create()`][djstripe.models.UsageRecord.create] method will both create and sync the created `UsageRecord` object with your db.

-!!! note
+**Note:**
  UsageRecord objects created directly will not sync because Stripe does not expose a way to retrieve UsageRecord objects directly.
 They can thus only be synced at creation time.

 ## Code: